-We brings together specialists in the study of multiple, intersecting identities and works to develop methods and praxis that are interdisciplinary and cross-cutting.
+We bring together specialists in the study of multiple, intersecting identities and work to develop methods and praxis that are interdisciplinary and cross-cutting.
 We research the ways in which identity is understood in and through language, and in historically and culturally specific contexts.
 Identities examined include gendered, sexual, religious, national identity markers, and the intersections between them.

 Some areas of expertise shared by those working in this stream include: transnational sexologies; embodied female subjectivity; the normative and non-normative in the spheres of embodiment and sexuality; constructions of sexuality in relation to national identity; gender and immigration; sexual violence; and historical and contemporary perceptions of “extremist” women.

 Stream lead: Dr Kate Ince

 - Anissa Daoudi is currently working on the project Sexual Violence against Women in Algeria: narratives, translations, languages.
 The project explores the complex intersection between language, translation studies and literature related to violence in contemporary Algeria.

 - Lisa Downing is a specialist in interdisciplinary sexuality and gender studies, critical theory, and the history of diagnostic and cultural concepts.

 - Elliot Evans researches 20th and 21st Century literature, visual art and theory, particularly the intersections of feminist, queer and transgender theories.
 Their work has focused on questions of the body, gender and sexuality.